Edward S. Rogers Jr.: Life and career

 Rogers was born in Toronto, Ontario, the son of Velma Melissa (Taylor) and radio pioneer and inventor Edward S. Rogers Sr. He was educated at Upper Canada College.
 He subsequently attended Trinity College in the University of Toronto, graduating in 1956 with a Bachelor of Arts degree.
 When he was an undergraduate student, Rogers joined the Sigma Chi fraternity.
 In 1979, he was named a Significant Sig by the fraternity – the 21st Canadian to be inducted.

 In 1960, while still a student at Osgoode Hall Law School, he bought all the shares in local radio station CHFI, which pioneered the use of FM at a time when only 5% of the Toronto households had FM receivers.
 By 1965, he was in the cable TV business.
 Rogers Communications was established in 1967 and grew into one of Canada's largest media conglomerates.
 His father, Edward S. Rogers Sr., is regarded as the founder of the company, although the radio station that he established, CFRB, is now owned by another Canadian company and competitor, Bell Media.

 Rogers had been the owner of the Toronto Blue Jays Major League Baseball team since September 1, 2000, when Rogers Communications Inc. purchased 80% of the baseball club, with the Labatt Brewing Company maintaining a 20% interest and the Canadian Imperial Bank of Commerce relinquishing its 10% share.
 He purchased the remaining 20% share from Labatt in 2003, and owned the team in full until his death.
 Moreover, the Blue Jays' home ballpark, SkyDome, was renamed Rogers Centre in 2005 after Rogers' firm purchased the stadium (including naming rights).

 Marriage and family

 On September 25, 1963, Rogers married Loretta Anne Robinson.
 Her father was Roland Robinson, 1st Baron Martonmere, who was a British politician and later served as Governor of Bermuda.
 Rogers and his wife had four children together: Lisa, Edward, Melinda and Martha.
 He was a direct descendant of Timothy Rogers (1756–1834), a Quaker leader who founded Newmarket and Pickering in what is now Ontario.

 Honours and awards

 On October 25, 1990, Rogers was appointed to the grade of Officer of the Order of Canada.
 In 1990, Rogers received the Golden Plate Award of the American Academy of Achievement.
-In 2006, he was inducted into Canada's Telecommunications Hall of Fame, along with his father, Edward S. Rogers Sr.
+In 2006, he was inducted into Canada's Telecommunications Hall of Fame, along with his father, Edward S. Rogers Sr. In 2010, Rogers was inducted into the Wireless Hall of Fame for his role in the cellular industry.